joshpetit/reference_parser/README.md

 ref.bookNumber // 40
 ref.startChapterNumber // 2
 ref.isValid // true
-ref.osis // 'Matt'
-ref.abbr // 'MAT'
-ref.short // 'Mt'
 ref.reference // 'Matthew 2:4-10'

+ref.osisBook // 'Matt'
+ref.osisReference // 'Matt 2:4-10'

+ref.abbrBook // 'MAT'
+ref.abbrReference // 'MAT 2:4-10'

+ref.shortBook // 'Mt'
+ref.shortReference // 'Mt 2:4-10'

 ref.toString() // 'Matthew 2:4-10'
 ref.referenceType // ReferenceType.VERSE_RANGE
 ```
-All of these fields are specific to the BibleReference class and its subclasses
+All of these fields are specific to the BibleReference class and its subclasses.
+Check the documentation for an overlook of all the offered fields.

 -------